The state of South Dakota provides several veteran benefits. This page explains those benefits.

 Headstone Setting Fee

-The state will pay $100 towards the cost of setting a government headstone or marker at the grave of a veteran who was a resident for one year before entering active duty or one year preceding death.
+The state will pay $100 toward the cost of setting a government headstone or marker at the grave of a veteran who was a resident for one year before entering into military service or one year preceding death.

 Visit the South Dakota Department of Veterans Affairs website for more information on any of these programs.